 How she came by this fear is only one of many secrets that unfold over the 300+ pages of Watermark.
 There are two parts to the book, and Part One deals primarily with the backstory of the McInnis family living on Mikinaak Island.
 There is also the Doyles, a wealthy family who summers on their own private island called Elsinore.
 While giving any more details will venture into spoiler territory, suffice it to say that by the end of Part One, the suspense of so many secrets being withheld and the subtle implications of something sinister in the waters of Lake Huron are worthy of the best Stephen King novel.
 There were a few moments when chills ran through me.
 While the author didn’t intend to write a horror novel per se, Watermark is about horrific things: drownings, Ojibwe folklore of evil little forest people, the Bearwalker incident (which nobody is keen to discuss) and of course, Mishi-ginebig, a large serpentine creature that drags humans under the water.Watermark is a startling debut novel and I devoured it within 24hrs.
 This is not to say that there were not certain things I didn’t like about it; the angst-ridden teenager Zane I could have done without, but he is somewhat germane to the story, so I learned to tolerate his profanity-laden outbursts directed toward his long-suffering mother.
 What I appreciated about Watermark was the way Ms. Farquhar juxtaposed the remote island setting, the wealthy Doyles, small-town gossip and Indigenous stories in a powerful, encircling way to make a true novel of cause and effect, of actions and their consequences.
 I’m adding Watermark to the Summer Reading List.
 Read it by a lake, if you dare!
 I’m adding Watermark to the 2019 long list in both the Best Fiction and Best First Book categories.

-September 9th, 2018: Watermark has been awarded as a “Notable Achievement” in the “The Very Best!”
+September 9th, 2018: Watermark has been awarded as a “Best First Book – Fiction” in “The Very Best!”
 Book Award category for First Book!

 Watermark by Jennifer Farquhar